mckenziewest/math425/supplemental_assignments/Supp-5.assignment/source.md

-This exercise first appeared in [🏠 Homework 2](assignment: 🏠 Homework 2).
+This exercise appeared in <a href="assignment: 🏠 Homework 2">🏠 Homework 2</a>.

-Standalone version of the exercise: [pdf](Supp-5.pdf) [tex](Supp-5.tex).

-You may improve your mark on this assignment by submitted rewrites of it on future assignments.

-Recall that an objective is considered complete when you earn a Satisfactory or Exceptional grade on it.
+Recall that an Exceptional mark will earn you 0.5% of your overall course grade, and a Satisfactory mark will earn you 0.25% of your overall course grade.

-* A score of 2 on this assignment corresponds to you having earned an Exceptional mark on Supp-5.
+* A score of 3 on this assignment corresponds to you having earned an Exceptional mark on Supp-5.

+* A score of 2 on this assignment corresponds to you having earned a Satisfactory mark on Supp-5.

-* A score of 1 on this assignment corresponds to you having earned a Satisfactory mark on Supp-5.
+* A score of 1 on this assignment corresponds to you having earned a Nearly complete mark on Supp-5.

-* A score of 0 on this assignment corresponds to you having earned an unsatisfactory mark on Supp-5.
+* A score of 0 on this assignment corresponds to you having earned an Unsatisfactory mark on Supp-5.